chiappo98/fast_detector_Response/README.md

 The fact that a the installation of the repository must be done inside a specific folder is due to the existence of a file system shared by the submit machine and the execute machine.

 At this point, the user may choose between two possibilities:
-- Execute *fast_resp.py* on neutrino-01 machine.
+- Execute *fast_resp.py* on neutrino-01.
 - Execute *splitted_resp.py*  submitting one or more jobs to HTCondor.

-In the first case the user may simply follow instructions provided in section [Running response on local machine](#running-response-on-local-machine).
+In the first case the user may simply follow instructions provided in section [Running fast_resp](#running-fast-resp).

-In order to submit the fast response to HTCondor (exploiting its adavntages), `splitted_fast_resp.py` and `launch_splitted_response.sh` are provided to the user.
+In order to work with HTCondor (exploiting its adavntages) instead, `splitted_fast_resp.py` and `launch_splitted_response.sh` are provided to the user.
 They represent a fast and easy way to submit jobs on the batch system and retrive information on their status, creating at the same time new folders to store the response output.

+In both cases the output

-# Running response on local machine
+# Running fast_resp

-In order to run the detector response on local machine *fast_resp.py* must be used.
+In order to run the detector response on the neutrino-01 machine, *fast_resp.py* must be used.
 It takes in input 3 parameters and has 4 additional options.
 The submission comand therefore is
 ```
 python3 fast_resp.py <config_file> <input_ROOT_file> <output_drdf_file> -nc -e <event_number> -s <start_event> -i <idrun>